2019 Naval Air Station Pensacola shooting: Investigation

 On December 8, the FBI said it was treating the shooting as a presumed terrorist attack.
 The Navy suspended flight training for all Saudi Arabian military aviation students pending the results of the FBI investigation; they will continue to get classroom instruction.
 Flight training was resumed for all other international students.

 On December 11, a Saudi Arabian government analysis revealed that the shooter appears to have embraced radical ideology as early as 2015.
 A Twitter account believed to have been used by al-Shamrani, indicates that four religious figures described as radical appear to have shaped his extremist thoughts.
 The account also expressed support for radical Islam and terrorism, sectarianism, support for the Taliban, and hatred for the West.

+Following a review of all Royal Saudi Air Force personnel conducting joint training in the US following the attack, investigators found 17 of the Saudi trainees in Florida had social media containing jihadi or anti-American content, and 15 (including some of the 17) had some form of child pornography in their possession.

 Another investigation was opened by Defense Secretary Mark Esper into the vetting measures that go into accepting foreign nationals into the United States to train with the military.

 On January 12, 2020, Attorney General William Barr declared the Pensacola shooting an "act of terrorism" that was motivated by "jihadist ideology".
 On May 18, 2020, Barr announced the FBI had managed to unlock the shooter's iPhone without Apple's help.